While most people are using Bumble, Hinge, Tinder etc. to find love, the biggest stars in Hollywood are using Raya.

 And so has Elijah Wood, Raven-Symoné, Zach Braff and Ginny Weasley actress Bonnie Wright.

-According to Flare, Channing Tatum, Amy Schumer, Ben Affleck, Demi Lovato, Niall Horan and Kiernan Shipka have all be spotted on it.
+According to Flare, Channing Tatum, Amy Schumer, Ben Affleck, Demi Lovato, and Niall Horan have all been spotted on it.

 How do you get on Raya?